Dermatologist's General Tips to Relieve Skin Itch

 - Use cool showers or cool soaks (tap or refrigerated water used as a skin compress on a soaked towel) to cool skin.

-- Use only hypoallergenic and gentle skin soaps and cleansers on itchy skin.
-Options inlcude my Naturally Best Bar Soap and VaniCream Cleansing Bar.
+Use only hypoallergenic and gentle skin soaps and cleansers on itchy skin.
+This helps to prevent and heal skin dryness and reduces risk of allergic eczema.
+Options include my Naturally Best Bar Soap and VaniCream Cleansing Bar.

 - If you have just one location of skin that is itching, an ice pack can sometimes provide relief.